 Toxicity And Safety

 Acrylic paint is also more toxic than poster paint, so it’s not completely safe to use around kids or pets and for our skin.
-Even though poster paint has fewer harmful ingredients, it still can provoke some allergic reactions.
+Even though poster paint has fewer harmful ingredients, it still can provoke some allergic reactions, but it doesn’t stick to your skin permanently.

 However, acrylic paint is much more durable than poster paint and can be used on various surfaces.
 As a result, it’s a better choice for projects that will be exposed to the elements or handled often.